-Almirall S.A. is the Parent Company of Almirall Group (from now on referred as "Almirall" or "the Company"), a leading global pharmaceutical group focused on skin health that works with health professionals to apply science to provide medical solutions to patients and future generations.
+Almirall Group (from now on referred as "Almirall" or "the Company") is a leading global pharmaceutical group focused on skin health that works with health professionals to apply science to provide medical solutions to patients and future generations.
 The company's efforts are concentrated on fighting skin disease and ailments and on helping people feel and see themselves better, supporting health professionals for their continued improvement and delivering innovative solutions wherever they are needed.